- Why should I consider doing a posterior approach total hip replacement surgery?

 - How many posterior hip replacement surgeries is Dr. Boettner doing?

 The posterior approach is a very versatile approach.
-It allows the surgeon to visualize any aspect of the hip and perform any type of reconstruction around the hip.
-In many patients, only a standard hip replacement is necessary, and in these cases often an anterior approach can be used with the same success rate as a posterior approach; however, whenever complex deformities or problems are encountered, the posterior approach usually is the preferred treatment option.
+It offers easy visualization, can be extended and enables any type of reconstruction around the hip.
+Many patients have a normal anatomy and weight, and for most of these patients an anterior approach can be used with the same success rate as a posterior approach; however, whenever complex deformities, like developmental dysplasia, or excessive weight are encountered, the posterior approach remains the preferred treatment option.

 A further advantage of the posterior approach is that both cemented as well as uncemented fixation is possible, that means the surgeon can during the procedure switch from an uncemented to a cemented fixation without changing his exposure or implant preparation.